-Another activity you can do it read about pi.
+Another activity you can do is read about pi.
 There are dozens of children’s books about pi.
 I like Sir Cumference and the Dragon of Pi by Cindy Neuschwander because it uses math vocabulary.
 This helps students conceptualize those abstract terms.
 It’s a long book, so you may want to break up the reading into small chunks.

 Have a Pi Day Competition

 I love competitions!
 Start by giving students about one week to memorize as many digits of pi as possible.
-Then, hold a contest on Pi Day (March 14) by having students write as many numbers as they can.
+Then, hold a contest on Pi Day (March 14) by having students write as many numbers as possible.
 Finally, have parent helpers or other students check the work and count the numbers.

 I was impressed to learn that a four-year-old memorized 200 decimals.
 Isn’t that crazy!?